cakephp/docs/en/core-utility-libraries/file-folder.rst

     // Create a new file with 0644 permissions
     $file = new File('/path/to/file.php', true, 0644);

+.. php:attr:: Folder

+    The Folder object of the file.

+.. php:attr:: name

+    The name of the file with the extension.
+Differs from :php:meth:`File::name()` which returns the name without the extension.

+.. php:attr:: info

+    An array of file info.
+Use :php:meth:`File::info()` instead.

+.. php:attr:: handle

+    Holds the file handler resource if the file is opened.

+.. php:attr:: lock

+    Enable locking for file reading and writing.

+.. php:attr:: path

+    Current file's absolute path.

 .. php:method:: append( $data, $force = false )